Sherri Papini was allegedly kidnapped and apparently hold in captivity for 22 days.

 Keith Papini: The entire, like, hospital was on lockdown, eventually they opened the door.

 Words as “open doors” and “doors”, are part of the language of sexual abuse.
 Its not the first time in this interview that Papini mentions “doors” without reason, any additional and unnecessary word has a story to tell.
-Keith Papini has the need to say that “The entire, like, hospital was on lockdown” and that they “opened the door” for him, he is showing us how important he is.
+Keith Papini has the need to say that “The entire, like, hospital was on lockdown” and that they “opened the door” for him, showing us how important he is.

 Keith Papini: One of the officer, kinda brace me, kinda put his arm around me and he said (sobbing): You know, prepare yourself, umm, she is alive, you just gotta be happy.
 They branded her.